Install an Edge site

 Copy

-• Terminal and file logging saves the output both to the terminal and a separate file.
-This file will be saved in the current directory with the naming format: edge-installer-$(date +"%Y-%m-%d_%H-%M-%S").log
+• With terminal and file logging, which saves the output both to the terminal and a separate file.
+This file will be saved in the current directory with the naming format: edge-installer-$(date +"%Y-%m-%d_%H-%M-%S").log:

 Copy